venturi123/SOWFA-docker/README.md

 # SOWFA-Docker

-This repository contains a pre-built Docker image along with all the necessary packages and detailed build instructions for SOWFA.
+This repository provides a pre-built Docker image with all the essential packages and comprehensive build instructions for SOWFA, utilizing OpenFOAM 2.4.x and OpenFAST v2.3.0.

 ## Quick Start Guide